© All Rights Reserved Sam I Am

 Drugs, like loperamide and diphenoxylate, can be taken if you have to travel when you have diarrhoea (not suitable for children under two years old).
 These drugs sedate the intestine, stopping stomach cramps and suppressing the feeling of diarrhoea.
 Only use them when you're on the move and cannot get to the toilet regularly.

-If diarrhoea persists for more than 48 hours and is accompanied by headaches, vomiting, or blood in the stool or you’re taking any other medication at the time, you should contact a doctor.
+If diarrhea persists for more than 48 hours and is accompanied by headaches, vomiting, or blood in the stool or you’re taking any other medication at the time, you should contact a doctor.

 To prevent diarrhoea, only consume drinks from properly sealed cans and bottles.
 Drinks made from boiled water like tea and coffee are also safe for consumption.
 Ice should only be trusted if it is in the form of manufactured bagged ice.
 Fruit juice is ok as long as no water has been added.
 Food, particularly fish and meat needs to be cooked properly and all the way through.
 Eating from street stalls is common in Indonesia, but to avoid illness, try to buy food from busy stalls.
 This not only means the food is probably nicer, but also means the turnover is higher, resulting in less time between food preparation and consumption.
 Avoiding meat at the end of the day is not a bad idea, since it may have been out all day without being refrigerated.